 I’ve had a long relationship with the “Coolest Game.”
 I was a player, a coach, and an administrator across the 1960s and 70s.
-When I started an academic career at the University of Washington in 1979, I used bus time to begin a novel that eventually became The Commissioner: A Sports Mystery.
+When I began my academic career at the University of Washington in 1979, I used bus time to start a novel that eventually became The Commissioner: A Sports Mystery.
 In 1991, I signed a contract with U of Illinois Press to write a short history of hockey.
-Three decades and a great co-author later, the project became Hockey: A Global History (2018).
-Along the way, I published a number of articles and chapters on hockey.
+Three decades and a great co-author later, this project evolved into Hockey: A Global History (2018), which serves as a comprehensive history of hockey book.
+The book earned strong reviews and was recently selected by the Society for International Hockey Research as one of '30 notable hockey books of all time.'
+Along the way, I published several articles and chapters on hockey.
 I also developed a popular course at the University of New Hampshire called Coolest Game: Hockey and History.
 So I have a reservoir of material and ideas to share on this site.

-Cris Alvarez reads to his twins, Penelope and Cris 5.
+Cris Alvarez reads a history of hockey book to his twins, Penelope and Cris, who are 5.

 With UNH and Olympic hockey legend Karyn Bye Dietz at a 2018 book signing hosted by the Minnesota Wild.